PIM2064 - Deductions: interest: interest paid abroad

 Business deduction and deduction of tax

-The residence status of the lender does not affect the customer’s right to an interest deduction in computing the profits or losses of their rental business.
+The residence status of the lender does not affect the customer’s right to an interest deduction in computing the profits or losses of their property business.
 But where they pay interest to a lender whose usual place of abode is outside the UK, they should normally deduct IT at the basic rate from the payments they make and account for it to HMRC (ITA07/S874 (1) and (2)) - see the Savings and Investments Manual from page SAIM9070.
 This is dependent on any relevant double taxation agreements, see below.

 Double taxation agreements